Can you count on Social Security in retirement?

 You may have heard warnings about the future of Social Security.
 And if you’re a long way from retirement, you may be wondering if you’ll ever receive any benefits.
 Should you count on them?

-It's true that Social Security is experiencing financial pressures, especially as the huge baby boomer cohort retires and collects benefits.
+It's true that Social Security is experiencing financial pressures, especially as the huge baby boomer generation retires and collects benefits.
 Nonetheless, the system is certainly not going bankrupt.
-If no changes are made, it will need to make cuts in 2033, paying about 77 cents for each dollar of projected benefits, according to a recent report issued by the Social Security and Medicare trust funds.
+If no changes are made, it will need to make cuts in 2033, paying about 79 cents for each dollar of projected benefits, according to the 2024 Board of Trustees Report issued by the Social Security and Medicare trust funds.
 But this is still a big “if” – because a number of steps can be taken to shore up Social Security.

 Focus on what you can control